Frequently Asked Questions

 How can I pay for day school and group class passes?

-You can pay for passes through our online store, via E-Transfer, or by calling the location you are registered with.
+You can pay for passes through our client portal, or in-person at location.
 We accept Visa, Mastercard, Debit, and PayPal.

 I need to cancel my booking.
 How much notice do I have to give?

 We require at least 12 hours notice for day school, and 24 hours for day school assessments and private training cancellations.
 For group class cancellations, we require at least 8 hours notice.
 Cancelling your booking in advance allows us to open up space to another dog on the waitlist.

 Can I get a refund?